turingschool-examples/introductory-static-site/README.md

 Refresh again to make sure that everything looks as expected.
 If it does, our hero unit is complete!

 ##### Making 3 Columns

-In our last section on content, we have three columns of content that sit side by side.
+In this content section, we have three columns that sit side by side.
 If we look at them, we see that they all have the same structure, style, and content organization.
 They consist of a title, an image, a block of text, and a button.
 We know that each column will have the same structure with different content, so we will use the same base HTML and styles for all three and then simply plug in the unique content for each.
 This lets us keep our code DRY and avoid duplication, and gives us the flexibility to easily reuse these styles elsewhere in our site down the road.
-Note that we use the class `three-col` on all three of the columns: we do this because we want to apply specific styles that will make these blocks of content into three columns, and we want to use *the same styles* to accomplish that.
-We don't apply the styles directly to the `<article>` tag because it's very likely that at some point in the future our site could have other `<article>` tags that are not in a three column grid, and it's possibly that we would want use a different tag in a three column grid -- we could put this class on a `<section>`, `<div>`, or other tag and get the same three column layout results.
-It is good practice to consider long-term adaptability and flexibility as you write your HTML and CSS.
+Note that we use the class `three-col` on all three of the columns: we do this because we want to apply specific styles that will make these blocks of content into three columns, and we want to use *the same styles* to accomplish that on all three.
+We don't apply the styles directly to the `<article>` tag because it's very likely that at some point in the future our site could have other `<article>` tags that are not in a three column grid, and we might want to use a different tag in a three column grid -- we could put this class on a `<section>`, `<div>`, or other tag and get the same three column layout results.
+It is good practice to consider long-term flexibility as you write your HTML and CSS.

 Let's update our HTML structure so all three columns are the same: